Written by Robin Vanderplank – Clinical Psychologist and TRE® Mentor in KwaZulu Natal. (Scroll to the bottom to watch a 4 minute video testimonial )

 How will they experience TRE?
 Can the body’s natural instinct to tremor, so simply evoked, help them to experience themselves differently?
 A beautiful valley, an idyllic existence in the natural, rustic and rural setting of KwaZulu-Natal – each home with a patch of earth to cultivate, Zulu chickens running around and a small herd of goats and cows.
 What need is there for training and practice of TRE?
 What tension and trauma could exist in these people’s lives?

 South Afric has a very recent history of terrible violence leading up to the first free and fair elections in 1994.
 In this valley, the rolling hills saw women, children and the aged seeking refuge in the surrounding forests in the middle of winter, spending nights there to escape the massacre from cadres of opposing political factions.
 The lady chief’s husband was gunned down while filling his car with fuel in the town of Ixopo.
 At the first meeting of the six trainees, as is the custom, people were invited to share how they had experienced the past week.
-A community worker told how, three days earlier, they had buried the husband of her sister, who had been decapitated.
+A community worker told how, three days earlier, they had buried the husband of her sister.
 At the next visit we heard from another community worker how a child on the way to school had been abducted, bundled into the boot of a car and miraculously had managed to escape.
-There is a question which the police have not yet uncovered, that perhaps these are people using body parts in ritual activities.
 Drunken domestic violence, rape and HIV/AIDS carry their weight of stress and trauma and the consequences are often dealt with by the community workers of Woza Moya on their regular visits to the rural homes.

 The Director of Woza Moya, Sue Hedden, asked if people would like to do TRE again and the group decided that they want to learn more about TRE and asked if they could have a Wellness Day based on TRE each month.
 This will go ahead in 2017 and the trainees have now graduated to being TRE Providers to assist the people living within their community.
 They will begin work in pairs amongst the Ufafa Valley residents and we will combine a Wellness Day and follow-up meeting for the TRE Providers when we visit.